smasky/SWAT-UQ/README.md

 ## Code Version of SWAT-UQ

 In the **Code Version**, we provide a Python class named `SWAT_UQ`, which inherits from `Problem` class of UQPyL.
-Therefore, users can instantiate the `SWAT_UQ` class to  access all the methods and algorithms provided by UQPyL.
-Specifically, `SWAT_UQ` offers a set of functions that simplify and accelerate the process of building and sloving your problems (e.g., model calibration, best management practices)
+Users can instantiate the `SWAT_UQ` class to directly access all methods and algorithms available in UQPyL.
+Specifically, `SWAT_UQ` offers a suite of functions to streamline and accelerate the process of building and solving problems (e.g., model calibration, best management practices).

 ### Key Features

-1. **Parallel Operations:** Both parameter input/output operations within project folder and SWAT runs all support parallelization. (💡 **Noted:** We have tested that, in a 40-core server environment, the Code Version can stably support high-concurrency execution of 80 SWAT model instances.)
+1. **Parallel Execution:** Both data I/O operations within project folder and **SWAT model simulations** support parallelization. (💡 **Noted:** Benchmark tests on a 40-core server demonstrate that the current code version can stably run up to 80 SWAT instances concurrently.)

-2. **Full Automation Workflow:** Only prepare some control and data files
+2. **File Control:** For model calibration tasks — such as streamflow and water quality—users only need to prepare a set of `.txt` files to complete the entire setup process.

+3. **End-to-End Workflow Integration:** With the support of  [UQPyL](https://github.com/smasky/UQPyL), users can efficiently carry out the full modeling workflow: sensitivity analysis -> optimization -> back-substitution.

 ---